Laicism: Germany

 Germany, under Article 137 of the Weimar Constitution, integrated into the current Basic Law (Article 140 GG), does not have a state church.
 While officially neutral, the state maintains close ties with religious institutions, particularly the Catholic and Protestant churches.
 These are recognized as public-law corporations and can collect church taxes.

 Though Germany is secular, it is not laicist in the French sense.
 The German model—often described as a cooperation model—balances state neutrality with religious partnership.
 However, increasing secularization and religious diversity have challenged this system's inclusivity and raised concerns about fair treatment for both religious and non-religious populations.

 Turkey

 Inspired by the French model, Turkey, under Mustafa Kemal Atatürk, adopted laicism as a constitutional principle.
 Initially, the state adopted an aggressively anti-religious stance, banning pilgrimages and religious education (1933–1948).
 Over time, the state institutionalized control over Islam through the Diyanet, effectively nationalizing religion.

 Laicism hardened over the years.
 Religious symbols, including headscarves, were discouraged in public institutions.
 In 2008, a constitutional amendment allowed female students to wear headscarves, but it was struck down by the Constitutional Court.
 In 2010, the ban was permanently lifted by the Higher Education Council.

-Religious minorities in Turkey still face discrimination.
-In 2008, the Chief Public Prosecutor sought to ban the ruling Justice and Development Party, partly over its religious orientation.
+The balance between state secularism and religious expression has historically been a major source of political tension.
+For example, in 2008, the Chief Public Prosecutor sought to ban the ruling Justice and Development Party (AKP), a conservative party with roots in political Islam, accusing it of becoming a center for anti-secular activities..